 I really enjoy that his courses are all real-life examples and projects you can use in your portfolio.
 My favorite part is he doesn't focus on the latest most trendy subject instead he focuses on technologies that will get you paid and skills you can use to make money on your own.
 I don't expect a deno course from Joe anytime soon 😂

 Joe's teaching style is very laid back.
 His courses are all very practical and he doesn't spend much, if at all, time teaching theory.
 Instead, the courses go straight into coding and teaching you what you need to know.
 He doesn't waste time teaching every possible thing which you will probably never use.

-He doesn’t prepare slides with theory and a lot of the time is coding the solutions on the spot.
-This is great because you can see Joe’s thought process in real-time.
-Some times there might be a bug in the code that Joe debugs and fixes in front of you.
+He doesn't prepare slides with theory.
+A lot of the time, Joe is coding the solutions on the spot.
+This is great because you can see Joe's thought process in real-time.
+Sometimes there might be a bug in the code that Joe debugs and fixes in front of you.
 A plus side of this is you see actual web development.
-Instead of wondering how instructors always code perfect code the first time, Joe gives you real-life examples of bugs he runs into or stuff that isn’t working out and how he approaches fixing it.
+Instead of wondering how instructors always code perfect code the first time, Joe gives you real-life examples of bugs he runs into or stuff that isn't working out and how he approaches fixing it.

 In other words, he knows what the project will be about but he doesn't write all the code beforehand.
 Joe works on the projects as he is teaching.

 This might not be everyone's favorite style to learn.
 Some people might prefer perfect code from the start and/or slides that teach a lot of theory.
 In this case, I would say Joe's courses are probably not for you.